 I am interested in the interplay between bacteria and their host.
-Currently, I am investigating how non-growing Salmonella can survive inside macrophages for such a long time.
-This research is done in the in the group of Dr. Sophie Helaine.
+I investigate how non-growing, persister, Salmonella can survive inside macrophages for extended periods time.
+Moreover, I am studying how these bacteria can withstand both immune pressure and antibiotic treatment during infection.
+This research is carried out in the in the lab of Dr. Sophie Helaine.

 et al., 2016, Staphylococcus aureus protects its immune-evasion proteins against degradation by neutrophil serine proteases., Cell Microbiol, Vol:18, Pages:536-545